SalCacciatore/yardage_predictor/README.md

 <h2>Contents</h2>
 * Yardage_predictor.ipynb -- Jupyter notebook that performs the analysis and creates the models.

-* yardage_app.py --  Python file that drives the web app.
+* streamlit_app.py --  Python file that drives the web app.

+* Trailing_week.csv and week_by_week.csv -- player-level receiving data from nflverse

 <h2>Findings</h2>